Tutoriels Backend

 Let's modify a file for example app.component.ts

-And let's write code that doesn't match the rules
+And let's write code that doesn't follow the rules.

 We test with the npm run lint script which will give an error